The Ayurveda Centre

 Giri Nimb/ Kadi Patta Tree (Murraya koenigii) Popularly known kadi patta is known as meethi neem in Hindi, curry leaves in English and giri nimb in Sanskrit.
 It belongs to family Rutaceae.
 Kadi patta tree is native to India, Sri Lanka and other South Asian countries....read more

-Scientific Name: – Zingiber Officinale Ginger is used widely in most Eastern forms of medicines like Ayurveda, Chinese, Unani and Tibetian medicine.
-Latest research has shown that it has immuno-modulatory, anti-tumorogenic, anti-inflammatory, anti-hyperglycaemic...read more
+Scientific Name: - Zingiber Officinale Ginger is used widely in most Eastern forms of medicines like Ayurveda, Chinese, Unani and Tibetian medicine.
+Latest research has shown that it has immuno-modulatory, anti-tumorogenic, anti-inflammatory, anti-hyperglycaemic and...read more

 Parijat (Nyctanthes arbor-tristis) Parijat is known as Harsingar in Hindi and Night Jasmine or Coral Jasmine in English.
 It belongs to family Oleace or Arshoghnadi Varga in Ayurveda.
 It is found all over India up to the height of 3,000 feet.
 Parijat (Nyctanthes...read more